-New Delhi: Congress president Sonia Gandhi on Saturday slammed the “culture of vigilante violence” and said it was being “actively supported” by those who are supposed to enforce the law and that the nation was facing a great challenge in the form of “domestic misrule”.
+New Delhi: Slamming the "culture of vigilante violence", Congress President Sonia Gandhi on Tuesday said it was being "actively supported" by those who are supposed to enforce the law and that the nation was facing a great challenge in the form of "domestic misrule".

 She said India has reached "a crossroads marked by increasing threats of authoritarianism and bigotry" and the "inclusive conception" of the country was "under attack".